Wrestling Hillary Clinton: Part II

 Coach pointed to my clasped hands.
 “Now move that,” he said, then moved his finger to an empty spot in the air about a foot and a half from my chest, “here.”

+I did, and his knee and nose were brought together with no noticeable effort from my arms.
+His laugh was muffled by his knee pressed against his face.
+I had defeated my first Bluejay.
 I kept getting drug across the mat by Bluejays that summer, but whenever I clasped the cradle I usually got them to their backs and often pinned them.
 They learned to avoid the cradle and I got better at it and at countering throws.
-By mid summer, our ships were floating higher.
+By mid summer, our ships were floating higher; when a few wrestlers would come in for summer open gym days, I’d share what I learned and help lift those ships, too.

-My family had been in the news weekly for a while; he was released from prison early because of declining health – diabetes and an ambiguous heart condition – and Uncle Doug was now president of the Teamsters and Uncle Keith was a senior labor official who Doug said would take his place.
-The articles all mentioned Big Daddy being an all-American hero, and on days where I saw that I crumpled the wads extra tightly and yet my forearms didn’t seem to tremble.
+I saw my family in the news at least once a week.
+Big Daddy was released from prison early because of declining health – diabetes and an ambiguous heart condition – but that was old news’; the focus was on his return and if he was influencing Uncle Doug, who was by then president of the Teamsters, and Uncle Keith, who was a senior labor official that Doug said would take his place.
+The Partins were a Louisiana legacy, and the articles all mentioned Big Daddy being an all-American hero who risked his life to save Bobby Kennedy’s; on days where I saw that, I crumpled the wads extra tight in Coach’s truck and wrestled a bit harder wherever we stopped.

 “Yes?” he replied, not taking his eyes off the interstate.
 He flipped his turn signal and we exited Oneal Lane.